Top 10 Best SUV Cars

 The slightly smaller brother to the hench Audi Q7, the Audi Q5 boasts unbeatable build quality, impressive running costs as well as superior interiors.

-Granted, if you’re looking for a large SUV, this won’t quite do the trick, but if what you want is a premium, strong all-rounder – you can’t go far wrong with the Q5.
+Granted, if you’re looking for a large SUV, this won’t quite do the trick the Q7 will though, but if what you want is a premium, strong all-rounder – you can’t go far wrong with the Q5.

 - Supreme build-quality